Michael McCormack, since 2010.

 Hicks held Riverina for most of the next two decades.
 The seat was renamed Riverina-Darling in 1984 but reverted to its original name in 1993.
 Hicks retired in 1998, and the Nationals candidate Kay Hull retained the seat.
 Hull held the seat from 1998 until her retirement in 2010.

-In 2010, Nationals candidate Michael McCormack was elected.
+In 2010, Nationals candidate Michael McCormack. was elected.
 The Liberal Party challenged for the Nationals seat, but only managed 16.5% and failed to overtake the Labor candidate.
-McCormack was re-elected in 2013 and 2016, and became Nationals leader and Deputy Prime Minister in early 2018.
-McCormack retained this role until June 2021, when he was replaced as party leader and as deputy prime minister.

-The Nationals won a majority of the two-party-preferred vote in all four areas, ranging from 65.1% in the south to 76.9% in the west.
+The Nationals won a two-party-preferred majority in all six areas, ranging from 59% in the south-east to 74.6% in the west of the seat.